jmettraux/aac_magic/src/spells.md

 Flashing hand.

-The weaver shows their hand and the gold thread they've just weaved flashes in their palm.
+The caster shows their hand and the gold thread they've just weaved flashes in their palm.

 Creatures in front of the hand are blinded (unless they looked the other direction or had their eyes closed).
 Blinded creatures have -2 AC to their AC and -2 to their hit and skill rolls while blind.
 As an On Turn Action, they may shake off their blindness with a successful evasion roll.